pytorch/tutorials/prototype_source/vulkan_workflow.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Vulkan backend is not included by default.
 The main switch to include Vulkan backend is cmake option ``USE_VULKAN``, that can be set by environment variable ``USE_VULKAN``.

 To use PyTorch with Vulkan backend, we need to build it from source with additional settings.
-Checkout the PyTorch source code from GitHub master branch.
+Checkout the PyTorch source code from GitHub main branch.

 Optional usage of vulkan wrapper
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^